Ramlan Hutahaean: Arrest and torture

 During the New Order regime of Indonesian President Suharto the military had a strong political role.
-In the mid-1990s the Indonesian government backed P. W. T. Simanjuntak to be the Ephorus (Chairman) of the Batak Christian Protestant Church, against a majority of church members who supported previous chairman S. A. E. Nababan.
+In the mid-1990s the Indonesian government backed P. W. T. Simanjuntak to be the Ephorus (Chairman) of the Batak Christian Protestant Church, against a majority of church members who supported the previous chairman S. A. E. Nababan.
 The conflict between the government wing, and opposition supporters, involved the military.
 Ramlan supported the latter and became the head of the church's personnel bureau in S. A. E. Nababan's administration.
 His support of S. A. E. Nababan resulted in his home in North Tapanuli being raided by around 150 soldiers on 12 May 1994.
-He was then arrested, tortured, and was held at a secret location along with two HKBP ministers and the son of an HKBP minister.
+He was then arrested, tortured, and held at a secret location along with two HKBP ministers and the son of an HKBP minister.
 Several days later, the police stated that Ramlan was arrested on charges of holding an illegal meeting, but refused to give any clarifications on his torture.